qfpl/sample-nix-data-pipeline/README.md

 /nix/store/x5w0vzn7mhpnmnacwylbxwsdgarzpcbs-out
 ```

-We can see that Nix only built the pieces that were effected by the change.
+We can see that Nix only built the pieces that were impacted by the change.

 If we do
 ```